It is when the potassium levels in the blood are too low.

 - Bradycardia (heartbeat too slow).

 - Premature heartbeat

 - Other symptoms include loss of appetite, nausea, and vomiting.

 You can lose too much potassium through urine, sweat, or bowel movements.
 Inadequate potassium intake and low magnesium levels can lead to hypokalemia.

-Most of the time, hypokalemia is a symptom or side effect of other conditions and medications.
+Often, hypokalemia is a symptom or side effect of other conditions and medications.
 These include:

 - Long-term use of laxatives.